 Top 5 Reasons to Choose Sprung

-- Immediate Delivery from Inventory – Fabric tensioned structure projects can be completed in a much shorter timeframe than conventional construction.
+- Immediate Delivery from Inventory – Fabric tensioned structures can be completed in a much shorter timeframe than conventional construction projects.

 - Engineered for Extreme Climates – Enjoy peace of mind: Sprung structures are engineered to withstand even the toughest weather conditions.

 - Erect on Any Ground Surface – Is the ground surface impenetrable?
-Anchor your Sprung structure using ballistic weight plates.
+You can anchor your Sprung structure using ballistic weight plates.

 - Negative Pressure Capability – Contain VOC contaminants.
 Our remediation enclosures are airtight and designed to accommodate negative pressure applications.

-- Lease with Option to Purchase – Increase your cash flow with Sprung’s convenient in-house leasing.
+- Lease with Option to Purchase – Increase your cash flow with Sprung’s convenient in-house leasing options.

 Examples of Sprung at Work